mjtechguy/janjeezy-server/tests/HOW_TO_CREATE_NEW_TEST_SCENARIOS.md

 # How to Create New Test Scenarios

-This guide explains how to create new K6 test scenarios for the Jan Server API.
+This guide explains how to create new K6 test scenarios for the Indigo Server API.

 ## 🎯 Overview